This Indigenous Peoples’ Day, Let’s Fight for Native American Voting Rights

 Indigenous Americans have long been subjected to systemic discrimination in this country.
 In fact, let’s be honest, the discrimination dates back to before this place became a country, back to the very first encounters between white European colonizers and the people who were already living here when they arrived.
 America’s native people have had to endure hundreds of years of genocidal violence and war, hundreds of years of land being stolen, treaties being broken, and cultures being eradicated.
 Then, when this land that used to be theirs became the United States of America, the government that fought them and eventually forced them onto reservations denied them their rights as citizens, including the right to vote.

-On this Indigenous Peoples’ day, let’s take a moment to talk about the barriers to voting that STILL remain for Indigenous Americans—and how restoring the Voting Rights Act and enacting the Native American Voting Rights Act can help remove them.
+On this Indigenous Peoples’ day, let’s take a moment to talk about the barriers to voting that STILL remain for Indigenous Americans—and how passage of the Freedom to Vote Act can help remove them.

 Take Action Now!